GetSocial

 How many times growing up did I wonder what rich people did to make themselves “better” than the rest?
 Well, plenty of times, but not at first.

-It didn’t start until I came to the USA.
-In my home country (Norway), there was little talk about money in the day-to-day.
+In my home country of Norway, there was little talk about money in the day-to-day.
 It was always about “living”.
 (I later understood better the expression: ‘work to live, or live to work’).
 In many countries outside of the US, folks work to live (not the other way around) and to enjoy themselves, family & friends.
-In truth, we all want that.
-But – it seems like the more capitalistic societies (USA to be sure) focus more on money, wealth and abundance from cash flow.

 Overall, there seems to be a lot of “hatred” (whether real or fabricated) for “RICH PEOPLE”.
 In America, there are about 3% of the population who are considered the super-rich, super-affluent.
 They make bigger money and give away more money than anybody else.
 In fact, they get so much attention that the OBAMA administration wants to increase taxes for the rich.
 It seems the rich can not just continue to help build foundations of this economy without being scrutinized at every turn.
-It’s as if the rich are not only better than you, but they have to be penalized for it.
+It’s as if the rich are not only considered better (off) than you, but they have to be penalized for it.

-So, why are the rich better than you?
+Why are the rich better than you?

-It’s a tough statement to face.
-And, depending on who you ask, you’ll get different views.
-A poor / broke person will have always have a negative view.
-A fellow entrepreneur, business owner or professional will look up to, and admire others who have done bigger, better things and contributed to society.
-They will try to learn from them, and become like them (at least in effort, passion and dedication).
-A person with heavy religious beliefs may decide that being broke is a good thing, because they are being a servant to their master.
+Change makers (Entrepreneurs) will try to learn from the rich, and look to become more like them (at least in effort, passion and dedication).
+On the flip side, a person with heavy religious beliefs may decide that being broke (and not asking for much) is a good thing, because they are a servant to their “master”, and is urged to live with only the ‘basics’.
 They say: “God is good, and he will take care of me”.
-A rich person will say “I’m not better, but perhaps smarter with my time”.
+A rich person says “I’m not better, but I might be smarter with my time, and constantly look to how I can help my community by investing in it, build new schools, etc”.

 No wonder people get mad at corporations who seem to fire people at will, and leave folks jobless.
 It’s not pretty.
 And, with the economy shaking in its boots still, people want good news.
 And, the government gets involved.